niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 Statistics over the found noise and errors can be seen in the tables below.

-#### Table 1: Statistics of the total amount of data points that contains errors and the amount of errors in questions and gold queries across five datasets.
+#### Table 1: Statistics of the total amount of data points that contains errors and the amount of errors in questions and gold queries across five domains.

 | **Statistic** | **Financial** | **California Schools** | **Superhero** | **Toxicology** | **Thrombosis Prediction** |
 |---------------|---------------|------------------------|---------------|----------------|---------------------------|